Jamal Musiala (l.) and Florian Wirtz are just two of the young talents that have flourished in the Bundesliga. - © IMAGO/Silas Schueller/DeFodi Images

 So that's the how, but what about the why?
 In large part it comes down to German football's revamp after the country's disappointing campaign at UEFA Euro 2000, where they finished bottom of Group A with just one point from three games.

-Ever since then, professional clubs across the country must run and maintain youth academies, which have to meet strict criteria every year in order for the club to be granted its license to compete the following season.
+Ever since then, professional clubs across the country must run and maintain youth academies, which have to meet strict criteria every year in order for the club to be granted its licence to compete the following season.
 In short, given the time, energy and financial investment in setting up such an infrastructure, it only makes sense to take advantage of it, rather than just investing heavily on the transfer market.

 And who will be the latest unknown youngster to emerge in 2023/24?
 Only time will tell, but one thing's for sure in the Bundesliga: the next world-beater is always just around the corner.